Ashraful-Momen/Web-Development-With-React-And-Django/React/React Hooks/useEffect.md

 ### Key Takeaway:
 The `return () => { clearInterval(timer); }` line is like a **cleanup crew** that tidies up after your component is gone.
 It stops timers, cancels requests, or removes event listeners to prevent memory leaks and unwanted behavior.
 Always include cleanup logic when using `useEffect` for things like timers, subscriptions, or async operations!

+Key Points:

+    The useEffect does not run again every 1 second.
+It only runs once when the component mounts (because of the empty dependency array []).

+    The setInterval callback (console.log("Timer running");) is what runs every 1 second.

+    The cleanup function (clearInterval) is used to stop the timer when the component unmounts, so it doesn’t keep running in the background.